 - If creditor pressure becomes a worry during CVA set-up, an application may be made to the court for an official CVA Moratorium.
 Once in place, your company’s creditors will no longer be able to take any legal action.
-This effectively acts as breathing space for the insolvency practitioner.
-Allowing them to hold a creditors meeting for them to vote on the CVA proposal.
+This effectively acts as breathing space for the insolvency practitioner, allowing them to hold a creditors’ meeting for them to vote on the proposal.
 Formal CVA Moratoriums are useful but their use is rare.
 This is due to the risks involved for the insolvency practitioner and their difficult implementation in practice.

 You can continue to trade with your creditors on a cash basis.
 This will prove the company is a going concern which will be meeting obligations.
 The likelihood of accepting a CVA will be stronger if creditors have some faith in the company to keep up monthly payments.

 A company director should attend, but it is not obligatory.
-Creditors have the opportunity to vote in favour or, against your CVA proposal.
-They can vote in person, or by proxy.
+Creditors have the opportunity to vote in favour or against your CVA proposal.
+They can vote whilst in attendance at the meeting, or by proxy.
 Voting by proxy means they can vote via a third party, by post or e-mail.
-At least 75% of voting Creditors need to vote in favour of your CVA proposal for approval.
+At least 75% by value of voting Creditors need to vote in favour of your CVA proposal for approval.

 In some cases, the proposal may not be acceptable to creditors and a revisited proposal incorporating modifications may have to be resubmitted for their approval.

 In addition, there will be a second creditors vote, taking place without ‘connected’ creditors present.
 For the proceeding of the CVA, this requires at least 50% of voting creditors to be in favour.
 Connected creditors are usually individuals, such as company directors or employees, who provide unsecured finance to the company.